gerardinhoo/Devops-Journey/Jenkins-Work/country-weather-dashboard/README.md

 ## 🧯 Troubleshooting

+- **SonarQube 401 in `waitForQualityGate`:** verify Jenkins has the correct **Server authentication token** and that the server URL is reachable from Jenkins.
+- **"node -v" missing during Sonar CSS/JS step:** install Node.js on the agent if you want front-end rules scanned.
 - **Docker COPY fails for WAR:** Build the WAR first (`mvn -DskipTests package`).
 Ensure `.dockerignore` does not exclude `target/`.
 - **Port in use (8080/8082):** Stop old container or change `-p host:container` mapping.
 - **Jenkins `mvn` not found:** Use `tools { jdk 'jdk17'; maven 'maven-3.9' }` in the Jenkinsfile or configure Tools in Jenkins.